Characters of the Yakuza series: Other charactersYumi Sawamura (, Sawamura Yumi)

 Akiyama's secretary and the only employee at Sky Finance, who appears in Yakuza 4.
 She craves the kalbi at Korean yakiniku restaurant Kanrai, and is surprisingly strong, even able to defend herself against a troupe of yakuza.
 She formerly worked with Akiyama at the same bank he was employed at.
-After Akiyama lends Yasuko the 100 million yen she asks for, even though he knows he likely won't get it back, Hana becomes enraged and runs away.
+After Akiyama lends Yasuko the 100 million yen she asks for, even though he knows he likely would not get it back, Hana becomes enraged and runs away.
 After being caught by Akiyama, she quits.
 She returns in the epilogue, now thin.
 The two almost kiss, but Akiyama quickly beings to talk about Hana's favourite kalbi, for which she admonishes him, asking if he's trying to make her fat again.
 Hana (EP version) can be called to sing karaoke with Akiyama on a Premium New Game, as well as her standard version.

 In the zombie spinoff Dead Souls, she appears as her former self, having returned to her old body type after going back to her old diet.